mux0x/github-guard/README.md

 ## Features

 - Search Github for leaks using dorks.
+- The ability to scan list of targets
 - Store results in a MongoDB database and check periodically for new records.
 - Send notifications to Discord or Telegram when new leaks are found.
 - Support multiple modes of operation: